Skip to content

 • export — export button clicked, signature: (ev: MermaidBlockEvent<{ type: 'export' }>)

-• openModal — request to open the pseudo-fullscreen modal, signature: (ev: MermaidBlockEvent<{ type: 'openModal' }>)
+• openModal — request to open the pseudo-fullscreen modal, signature: (ev: MermaidBlockEvent<{ type: 'open-modal' }>)

-• toggleMode — toggle between source and preview, signature: (target: 'source' | 'preview', ev: MermaidBlockEvent<{ type: 'toggleMode'; target: 'source' | 'preview' }>)
+• toggleMode — toggle between source and preview, signature: (target: 'source' | 'preview', ev: MermaidBlockEvent<{ type: 'toggle-mode'; target: 'source' | 'preview' }>)

 Intercept example